ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/glossary_en.md

 ## World
 World in terms of Archipelago can mean multiple things and is used interchangeably in many situations.
 * During gameplay, a world is a single instance of a game, occupying one player "slot".
-However, Archipelago allows multiple players to connect to the same slot, allowing those players can share a world and complete it cooperatively.
+However, Archipelago allows multiple players to connect to the same slot, allowing those players to share a world and complete it cooperatively.
 For games with native cooperative play, you can also play together and share a world that way, usually with only one player connected to the multi-world.
 * On the programming side, a world typically represents the package that integrates Archipelago with a